dipy/dipy/doc/theory/dicom_orientation.rst

 :ref:`ij-transpose` above.

-In the single slice case, the voxel coordinates are just the indices into the pixel array, with the third (z) coordinate always being 0.
-In the multi-slice case, we have arranged the slices in ascending or descending order in Z.  The z coordinate refers to slice in this case, with 0 being the first slice, and N-1 being the last slice.
+In the single slice case, the voxel coordinates are just the indices into the pixel array, with the third (slice) coordinate always being 0.
+In the multi-slice case, we have arranged the slices in ascending or descending order, where slice numbers range from 0 to $N-1$ - where $N$ is the number of slices - and the slice coordinate is a number on this scale.

 We know, from the formula above, that the first, second and fourth columns in $A$ are given directly by the formula in